Review: SmartMoto CoolAIR Radiator Fan Switch

 Installing the Fan Switch

 As far as the connection goes, it’s plug and play.
 The kit uses a passthrough with OE plugs and one ground wire.
-So it’s basically plug-and-play.
 The connectors are Kawasaki OE parts, so they fit snugly into the ECU.
 The ground wire can be connected on the right-hand side of the rear subframe, near the battery.

 Click on the pictures for full size.

 Caveat: the LED is ultra bright.
-If you install it somewhere in front of you, it WILL blind you at night.
+If you install it somewhere in your line of sight, it WILL blind you at night.

 Trust me on this.
 I made this mistake on my old Versys-X. So the second time around, I did it slightly different.
-For starters, I drilled a hole in the blanking plate of the OE fog light switch (better than drilling a hole in the dash).
-And I located the LED underneath it, at the lower edge of the dashboard where it cannot possibly blind me.
+I located the LED underneath it, at the lower edge of the dashboard where it cannot possibly blind me.

 Click on the pictures for full size.